 This is who you see for most healthcare visits.
 This includes yearly checkups and

-Nurse practitioner.
-This provider is an advanced practice registered nurse.
-They are trained to give care
+Nurse practitioner (NP).
+This is an advanced practice registered nurse.
+They can do many things a medical doctor

 can.
 This includes giving a physical exam and writing prescriptions.
+Some states allow

-They can also give you an exam and write prescriptions.
+exam and write prescriptions.

 asthma and allergies.